 - Exploratory.
-SVTHS has a diverse curriculum designed to produce a well-rounded graduate with an elevated level of expertise in a particular vocational-technical area.
-Duringninth grade, all students explore 14 shop programs.
-At the end of the final exploratory cycle, students are assigned to a permanent shop for grades 10, 11, and 12. - Academic Course Prerequisites.
-Enrollment in some academic courses requires the completion of prerequisite course work or-meeting a threshold score on a qualifyingtest.
+SVTHS has a diverse curriculum designed to produce a well-rounded graduate who has a high level of expertise in a particular vocational-technical area.
+During the ninth grade, all students explore 14 shop programs.
+At the end of the final exploratory cycles, students are assigned to a permanent shop for grades 10, 11, and 12. - Academic Course Prerequisites.
+Enrollment in some academic courses requires the completion of prerequisite course work or-the attainment of a threshold score on a qualifying test.
 The prerequisites-which occur in grades 9-12 at the Honors, College Preparatory, and Developmental levels-are identified in the Program of Studies. - Promotion.
-The Program of Studies also contains a complete explanation of the course offerings and credits by grade level. - To be promoted to the sophomore year, a student must have successfully completed thirty-five (35) freshman credits, including English, Social Studies, Mathematics, and
+The Program of Studies also contains a complete explanation of the course offerings and credits by grade level. - In order to be promoted to the sophomore year, a student must have successfully completed thirty-five (35) freshman credits, which must include English, social studies,